 Deloitte provides industry-leading audit, consulting, tax, and advisory services to many of the world’s most admired brands, including 80 percent of the Fortune 500.
 Our people work across more than 20 industry sectors to deliver measurable and lasting results that help reinforce public trust in our capital markets, inspire clients to make their most challenging business decisions with confidence, and help lead the way toward a stronger economy and a healthy society.

-1 William D. Eggers, Nate Wong and Kate Cooney, “The purpose-driven professional,” Deloitte University Press, September 8, 2015.
+1 William D. Eggers, Nate Wong and Kate Cooney, “The purpose-driven professional,” Deloitte Insights, September 8, 2015.